14 New Programming Languages To Learn In 2023

 Julia doesn’t impose any specific style of parallelism on users.
 It provides different key building blocks for distributed computation, making it flexible enough to support a wide range of parallelism styles and letting users add more.

-Not only it is easy to create web apps in Julia, but the resulting product is fast and more user-friendly.
+Not only is it easy to create web apps in Julia, but the resulting product is fast and more user-friendly.
 Many well-established companies have started using Julia, including Facebook, McAfee, Zulily, Disney, Capital One, IBM, and Forio.

 6. Elixir

-Influenced by: LFE, Clojure, Erlang, and Ruby.
+Influenced by LFE, Clojure, Erlang, and Ruby.

 Elixir is developed for creating real-time distributed applications.
 It is a dynamic, functional language that leverages the Erlang VM, known for running low latency and fault-tolerant systems.
 The objective of this language is to improve the performance of Rails apps running across different CPUs.